JesseYentsch/IndividualProjectProposal/README.md

 for developers to get code that may already solve a problem they encounter.
 It enables a faster download of packages and helps to remove security vulnerabilities using npm package installer.
 It also helps to make a more readable information when downloading a package.
 One way it enhances speed is by using an offline cache.
 It stores the package so when installing or updating the package it can utilize this cache.
+It helps to make packages and dependencies easier to manage for developers so they can spend less time dealing with issues that pertain to these packages.

 ## Relevance